Beyoncé Doesn’t Need The CMAs To Validate Her Genius. 'Cowboy Carter' Already Did That

 “

-Beyoncé's past unpleasant experience with the CMAs demonstrates a pattern of disrespect and disregard, and it’s obvious that the organization has done her dirty once again.
+Beyoncé's past unpleasant experience with the CMAs demonstrates a pattern of disrespect and disregard, and it’s obvious that the organisation has done her dirty once again.

 giana levy